stlachman/react-native-performance/docs/docs/fundamentals/getting-started.md

 ### iOS Native Initialization <a name="iOS-Native-Initialization"></a>

-Similarly, add this snipped in your iOS `AppDelegate.m`.
+Similarly, add this snippet in your iOS `AppDelegate.m`.
 Again, ensure that the `[ReactNativePerformance onAppStarted]` is the first line in the app startup routine.

 ```objc
 #import <ReactNativePerformance/ReactNativePerformance.h>